The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 Are you a technophobe?
-Bluetooth, Ethernet WiFi – are they terms that mean nothing to you?
-This unit will gently guide you to an understanding of how devices 'talk' to each other and what technologies and processes are involved.
+Bluetooth, Ethernet WiFi are they terms that mean nothing to you?
+ICTs: device to device communication, is a free course that will gently guide you to an understanding of how devices 'talk' to each other and what technologies and processes are involved.
 You will also look at wired and wireless communication technologies, introducing you to some of the key methods involved.

-- understand and use correctly terms introduced in this unit in relation to communication networks;
+- understand and use correctly terms introduced in this course in relation to communication networks

 - work with numbers expressed in scientific notation, and use the Windows calculator to perform calculations on these numbers.